Harry Frazee and the Red Sox

 On what evidence have Glenn Stout and others come to reject the conventional wisdom and revise the historical record, effectively exonerating Frazee from the wrecking of his team?
 Stout attributes Frazee’s problems with Ban Johnson and his later negative portrayal in the press to anti-Semitism.
-According to Stout, Ban Johnson and Fred Lieb were anti-Semitic.
+According to Stout, Johnson [Ban, not Stout’s coauthor Richard Johnson] and Fred Lieb were anti-Semitic.
 Therefore Johnson’s actions and Lieb’s writing should be disregarded as the work of bigots.
 Relative to Stout’s charge, two items are clear.
-First, regardless of the motivation of Frazee’s detractors, the historical record is unmistakable: Frazee sold Ruth and others because he needed money for his theatrical ventures and baseball debts, not as a way to improve bis ballclub.
+First, regardless of the motivation of Frazee’s detractors, the historical record is unmistakable: Frazee sold Ruth and others because he needed the money for his theatrical ventures and baseball debts, not as a way to improve his ballclub.
 Second, his charge of anti-Semitism is baseless.

-Although Frazee was a Mason and his activities of a religious nature were generally focused on Freemasonry, he came from a well-established line of Presbyterians, which the family traced back to colonial times.[fn]Frances Frazee Hamilton, Ancestral Lines of the Doniphan, Frazee and Hamilton Families (W. M. Mitchell Printing, 1928).[/fn] Stout postulates that both the general public and close associates believed Frazee was Jewish because of a couple of relatively flimsy details: Frazee, born in Peoria, Illinois, was a New York theatrical producer, an occupation with a disproportionate number of Jews; and an article in the Dearborn Independent, a virulently anti-Semitic weekly published by Henry Ford, referred to him as a Jew in an article headlined “How Jews Degraded Baseball” (September 10, 1921).
+Although Frazee was a Mason and his activities of a religious nature were generally focused on Freemasonry, he came from a well-established line of Presbyterians, which the family traced back to colonial times.42 Stout postulates that both the general public and close associates believed Frazee was Jewish because of a couple of relatively flimsy details: Frazee, born in Peoria, Illinois, was a New York theatrical producer, employed in an occupation with a disproportionate number of Jews; and an article in the Dearborn Independent, a virulently anti-Semitic weekly published by Henry Ford, referred to him as a Jew in an article headlined “How Jews Degraded Baseball” (September 10, 1921).

 The reference in the Independent is the solitary piece of evidence we are aware of suggesting Frazee was Jewish, and it needs to be viewed with a healthy dose of skepticism.
-Regarding its accuracy, on occasion Ford referred to people as Jews if he disliked them and they exhibited what he considered Jewish characteristics, even if they were not actually Jewish.[fn]Neil Baldwin, Henry Ford and the Jews: The Mass Production of Hate (New York: Public Affairs, 2001), 106, 243-44.[/fn] It is certainly possible that readers — even sympathetic ones — would not have taken all of Ford’s accusations literally.
+Regarding its accuracy, on occasion Ford referred to people as Jews if he disliked them and they exhibited what he considered Jewish characteristics, even if they were not actually Jewish.43 It is certainly possible that readers — even sympathetic ones — would not have taken all of Ford’s accusations literally.
 (Ford did not write the articles; he conveyed his themes and thoughts to writer William Cameron, who then articulated them in print.)

 Furthermore, by late 1921 the impact of the Independent within mainstream society was waning.
 As historian Neil Baldwin points out, the Independent’s circulation in late 1920 was about 300,000, but by early 1921 it had fallen to less than half that.
 Ford initially urged his car dealers to purchase the weekly and pressed them to sell subscriptions to their customers.
 Many bought them on their own or for their friends and families simply to placate Ford.
-As these burned off and were not renewed, circulation fell.[fn]Ibid., 146.[/fn] To put the circulation in context, in 1920 there were at least ten magazines with a circulation of more than one million.[fn]Carl F. Kaestle et al., Literacy in the United States: Readers and Reading Since 1880 (New Haven, Conn.: Yale University Press, 1991), 263.[/fn] A review of Ayer’s annual directory of circulation indicates that in 1920 roughly 85 magazines had a circulation of at least 300,000.[fn]N.W Ayer and Son’s American Newspaper Annual and Directory, 1920.[/fn] Obviously a magazine with such a divisive theme and well-known publisher could attract attention disproportionate to its circulation, but it was clearly a small voice among many competing interests.
+As these burned off and were not renewed, circulation fell.44 To put the circulation in context, in 1920 there were at least ten magazines with a circulation of more than 1,000,000.45 A review of Ayer’s annual directory of circulation indicates that in 1920 roughly 85 magazines had a circulation of at least 300,000.46 Obviously a magazine with such a divisive theme and well-known publisher could attract attention disproportionate to its circulation, but it was clearly a small voice among many competing interests.

-In fact, we came across only two “religious” references in all of his collected papers.
-These are two undated Christmas cards that the Frazees had sent out.
+In fact, there are only two “religious” references in all of his collected papers.
+These are two undated Christmas cards, which the Frazees sent out.
 One says “Yo Ho and a Merry Christmas.
 Mr. and Mrs. Harry Herbert Frazee.”
-The other, underneath a picture of a dog pulling a leash held by a couple of children, reads: “The Frazee jrs.
+The other, underneath a picture of a dog pulling the leash held by a couple of children, reads: “The Frazee jrs.
 Ann, Harry, Harry III, Robert & ‘the Duke’ himself, are pulling for a Merry Xmas and a Happy New Year to all.”

 Frazee’s papers also depict his close relationship with aviator Charles Lindbergh.
 Frazee organized the banquet for Lindbergh in New York City after Lindbergh’s transatlantic flight in 1927, and Lindbergh stayed at Frazee’s home after the flight.
 Although there is some debate about Lindbergh’s level of anti-Semitism, it is unquestioned that he was an unrepentant eugenicist, that he made anti-Semitic speeches before the United States’ entry into World War II, and that he had a close relationship with Henry Ford.
 After his transatlantic flight, Lindbergh could have stayed at any home in America.
 Would he really have chosen to stay at the home of someone perceived to be a Jew?